misterizzo/marketingops/wp-content/plugins/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 2.8.2 - 2024-09-23 =
+* Fix   - Keep live rates enabled for eligible stores when WCS&T is active alongside WooCommerce Shipping.
+* Tweak - Hide shipping migration banner for all stores not eligible to buy shipping labels.
+* Tweak - Try WooCommerce Shipping modal copy.

+= 2.8.1 - 2024-09-09 =
+* Tweak - Hide migration banner for merchants still using legacy functionality.

+= 2.8.0 - 2024-09-03 =
+* Add - A new shipping migration experience from this plugin to the newly released WooCommerce Shipping plugin.

+= 2.7.0 - 2024-07-25 =
+* Add - Parallel compatibility with WooCommerce Shipping plugin.

+= 2.6.2 - 2024-07-16 =
+* Fix - Require HS Tariff number on customs form for EU destination countries.

+= 2.6.1 - 2024-07-02 =
+* Tweak - WooCommerce 9.0 and WordPress 6.6 compatibility.

 = 2.6.0 - 2024-06-04 =
 * Add - Logger for "Live Rates" feature on the front-end.